webber3242/DeDupe2Activate/README.md

 ## How It Works

-Once installed, it just runs in the background.
-No setup needed.
+Once installed, it runs automatically in the background.
+You can also manually trigger duplicate cleanup by clicking the extension icon in your toolbar.

 **Real-time duplicate closing:**
 - Open a duplicate tab → it closes immediately
 - Navigate to a duplicate URL → closes the duplicate
 - The extension figures out which tab to keep automatically

+**Manual cleanup:**
+- Click the DeDupe2Activate icon in your toolbar to scan and close all current duplicates

 **Startup cleanup:**
-- When Chrome starts, it scans for any existing duplicates and cleans them up
+- When Chrome starts, it automatically scans for any existing duplicates and cleans them up

 ## ⚙️ Configuration